 This is where your team can shine to its brightest.
 Regularly reaching out to your clients, making sure that the expectations are set and met, or having a friendly chat and inquiry can go a long way

 Stand out from other businesses by having a culturally compatible team to the type of clients you are working with and follow up frequently to make your customers feel extra welcomed and cared for, and create an opportunity for up-selling!
-If you want to talk about this with our founder, Erik, you can book a meeting!

 A kind word can unlock an iron door